 “But we figured out early on that we were right for each other,” he says.

 Chad is an only child.
-His father is vice president of sales for the Henny Penny Corporation, and his mother worked in customer service for a livestock feed manufacturer.
+His father is President of the Henny Penny Corporation, and his mother worked in customer service for a livestock feed manufacturer.

 “I learned about the importance of relationships from my parents,” Chad says.
 “Dad, especially, never met a stranger -- he strikes up conversations with people in elevators.
 Both Mom and Dad were great examples of why it matters so much to treat people the way you’d like to be treated.”